The Arctic Circle (protecting its wild beauty)

 Switch to clean energy.
 Ecotricity doesn’t make green energy from burning animal carcasses from abattoirs, which some companies do.

-Choose recycled or reclaimed wood, to help protect forest habitats:
+Choose recycled or reclaimed wood and paper products, to help protect forest habitats:

 The world cannot live without the Arctic; it affects every living thing on Earth.
 And acts as a virtual thermostat, reflecting sunlight and cooling the planet.
 Philippe Cousteau Jr